-We picked Visit Himalaya Treks for our hike which were amazing (read more here) and we were allowed 15 kilos total for both our main bag and day pack each.
-You can however pay for more kilos but just remember your porter is going to have to carry your bag and probably more during the entire trek so be mindful with how much you bring.
+We were allowed 15 kilos total for both our main bag and day pack each.
+You can however pay for more kilos, but just remember your porter is going to have to carry your bag and probably more during the entire trek so be mindful with how much you bring.

 In the end, 15 kilos was more than enough to have for a 13 day trek.